Higher Auto Insurance Rates – Why Your Brain is the Cause

 In order to reduce your risk of an accident, and increased auto insurance premiums, it is crucial to prioritize your sleep.
 Set a timer to remind yourself when it’s time for bed.
 Begin going to bed earlier to ensure that you get a minimum of seven to eight hours.
 When you take steps to get more sleep, you’ll notice enhanced concentration while behind the wheel.

 Occasionally, certain conditions (such as ADD or ADHD) can cause you to become distracted while driving.
 Even if you are someone who never texts or multitasks on the road, these conditions can turn almost anything into a distraction.

 To reduce the risk to yourself and other drivers, the most obvious way to stay safe is to create a plan to manage your condition as best as possible (if you have not done so already).
-The National Resource on ADHD also recommends "leaving cellphones and MP3 players put away or turned off, along with not eating or drinking [to] help to increase attention and prevent accidents."
+The National Resource for ADHD also recommends "leaving cell phones and MP3 players put away or turned off, along with not eating or drinking [to] help to increase attention and prevent accidents."

 Although it may sound harmless at first, daydreaming is the #1 distracted driving threat while on the road.

 Research has found that of the top 10 distractions that cause fatal car crashes, 62% can be directly attributed to daydreaming or being "lost in thought."
 This number is even more shocking when compared to the 12% of distracted driving fatal car crashes that were linked to all uses of cell phones.

 What is also scary about this distracted driving habit is the difficulty in stopping this behavior.
 Unlike with other causes (such as physical distractions, a lack of sleep, and medical conditions), there isn't always a clear way to resolve the issue.